 In 1971, the DC Black Repertory Company became Washington’s premier Black cultural institution.
 In those days of infancy, the company, popularly known as “the Rep” struggled to institutionalize Black theater in the nation’s capital.
-It would meet the success in its efforts to create a theatre-going population among Washington’s Black residents.
+It would meet success in its efforts to create a theatre-going population among Washington’s Black residents.
 Photo from “Day of Absence” by Oggi Oburn.

 In 1971, the DC Black Repertory Company became Washington’s premier Black cultural institution.
 In those days of infancy, the company, popularly known as “the Rep” struggled to institutionalize Black theater in the nation’s capital.
-It would meet the success in its efforts to create a theatre-going population among Washington’s Black residents.
+It would meet success in its efforts to create a theatre-going population among Washington’s Black residents.

 A photo of Robert Hooks (top left), as part of the founding management team of the DC Black Repertory Company.
 (Courtesy DC Black Repertory Alumni Association)

-ARCHIVIST, HISTORIAN, and ARTiST
+ARCHIVIST, EDUCATOR, HISTORIAN, and ARTiST

-He holds B.F.A. and M.F.A. degree from Ohio University.
+He holds B.F.A and M.F.A, Degrees from Ohio University.